-- Open the hood. - Push in on both sides of the electrical connector.
+- 1. Open the hood. - Push in on both sides of the electrical connector.
 Pull up and rearward, to disconnect it from the bulb.
 The plastic clip on the electrical connector may need to be lifted gently with a screwdriver.

-Turn the lock ring counterclockwise to release the bulb.
+3. Turn the lock ring to the left to release the bulb.

 - Pull the lock ring and the headlamp bulb straight out.
-Save the lock ring, and use it with the new bulb. - Reverse the steps with a new bulb.
+Save the lock ring, and use it with the new bulb. - 5.
+Reverse the steps with a new bulb.